 Using Rest to battle restlessness

 For moms, I think the idea of a Sabbath or a day of rest seems pretty far-fetched.
 There is no day when the kids suddenly need nothing.
 But I do think that as moms, we tend to expect too much of ourselves; at least I know I do.
-There is all this guilt that happens when we are not fully engaged in every moment of everyday.
-It is really quite crazy when you think about it.
+There is all this guilt that happens when we are not fully engaged in every moment of every day.

 Choose a day or set times for more rest